 Do PreExisting Injuries Bar Coverage?

 Many people think that having a preexisting injury or condition will bar them from receiving workers compensation coverage.
 In reality, North Carolina law does not allow for preexisting injuries to bar you from coverage.
 However, the new work-related incident must aggravate the preexisting injury to qualify.
 This can also be challenging to determine.
-If your current injury or complication of preexisting condition can be shown to be caused by a job related incident and that you cannot continue to work because of this.
-Your workers compensation claim may be denied if you cannot demonstrate this.
+If your current injury or complication of a preexisting condition can be shown to be caused by a job-related incident and that you cannot continue to work because of this.
+Your workers' compensation claim may be denied if you cannot demonstrate this.

 Do You Have To Take Time Off of Work?

 It is not necessary for you to take time off of work to collect workers compensation insurance.
 You should still receive medical benefits if you continue working, though it is up to your treating physician to determine whether or not you are still able to work.
 This will require a thorough examination of the extent of your injuries.
 You may be able to continue working with some limitations, such working from a seated position or avoiding certain machinery.